HardTack Emergency Food Rations

 $19.00

-The oldest survival food.
-HardTack is a survival food as simple as it gets and yet has won wars, Exodus from pharaohs, kept people alive crossing the ocean.
+A modern HardTack.
+1500 calories per box.
+One of the oldest survival food.
+HardTack is a survival food as simple as it gets and yet has won wars, Exodus from pharaohs, fed Lewis and Clark as they crossed our great nation and kept people alive crossing the ocean.

 Exodus 12:20